Ovarian cancer: Pharmacology

 Histone deacetylase inhibitors (HDACi) are another area of research.

 Hormones and radiation

 Hormone therapies are a topic of current research in ovarian cancer, particularly, the value of certain medications used to treat breast cancer.
 These include tamoxifen, letrozole, and anastrozole.
-Preliminary studies have showed a benefit for tamoxifen in a small number of people with advanced ovarian cancer.
+Preliminary studies have shown a benefit from tamoxifen in a small number of people with advanced ovarian cancer.
 Letrozole may help to slow or stop growth of estrogen receptor positive ovarian cancer.
 Anastrozole is being investigated in postmenopausal people with estrogen receptor-positive cancer.

 Research into mitigating side effects of ovarian cancer treatment is also ongoing.
 Radiation fibrosis, the formation of scar tissue in an area treated with radiation, may be relieved with hyperbaric oxygen therapy, but research has not been completed in this area.
 Treatment of ovarian cancer may also cause people to experience psychiatric difficulties, including depression.
 Research is ongoing to determine how counseling and psychotherapy can help people who have ovarian cancer during treatment.